 Why wasn’t our intranet more widely used?
 Well, it was built using a complex platform that was difficult to expand on and update, and those that possessed the skills to do so simply didn’t have time (yup, that platform rhymes with “fairpoint”).

-Working at Intranet Connections, I now see SO many areas where we could have benefited from a well-run intranet software, and I LOVE working with Law Firms to implement Intranet Connections’ Intranet Software in their environment.
+Working at IC Thrive, I now see SO many areas where we could have benefited from a well-run intranet software.
+I LOVE working with Law Firms to implement IC Thrive’ Intranet Software in their environment.
 Continue reading if you are a law firm looking for a new intranet solution.

 A People Directory with photos and contact information is extremely helpful in getting to know other employees within the law firm.
 This is especially helpful if your firm is located on multiple floors as ours was.
 It’s also beneficial for floating legal assistants who want to look up the lawyer they’ve been assigned to ahead of time.

 An Events Calendar is another great way to keep employees engaged.
-At our office, we always had events happening, such as someone had a baby, announced an engagement or was retiring.
-An intranet calendar would have made it much easier to keep track of all these events going on, and give me a heads up for present buying and card making (yup, I’m one of those crafty people).
+We always had events happening at our office, such as someone had a baby, announced an engagement, or was retiring.
+An intranet calendar would have made it much easier to keep track of all these events going on and give me a heads up for present buying and card making (yup, I’m one of those crafty people).

-A law firm is a fast paced environment, and it’s easy to become so busy that you forget to enjoy the work you’re doing.
-I loved being a legal assistant, but there were certainly times where I was so busy that I was focusing on the task at hand, and not what that task meant on a greater scale.
-In many instances the cases being worked on by lawyers, paralegals, articling students and legal assistants have a significant impact on people’s lives, and it’s easy to forget to celebrate the victories before moving onto the next task.
+A law firm is a fast-paced environment, and it’s easy to become so busy that you forget to enjoy the work you’re doing.
+I loved being a legal assistant, but there were certain times where I was so busy that I was focusing on the task at hand and not what that task meant on a greater scale.
+In many instances, the cases being worked on by lawyers, paralegals, articling students, and legal assistants significantly impact people’s lives.
+It’s easy to forget to celebrate the victories before moving onto the next task.

-The Employee Recognition application allows employees in the firm to acknowledge when a coworker has gone above and beyond, and deserves recognition.
-Being able to log in to the intranet and take a few minutes to post a nomination, leads to a great impact on employee morale and reminds employees of the bigger picture.
+The Employee Recognition application allows employees in the firm to acknowledge when a coworker has gone above and beyond and deserves recognition.
+Being able to log in to the intranet and take a few minutes to post a nomination leads to a significant impact on employee morale and reminds employees of the bigger picture.

 Legal assistants sit at a desk all day, which can wreak havoc on your back as well as your eyes.
-Having your employee benefits easily available on the intranet makes it easy to quickly lookup your max allowance for massages, eyeglasses and other available perks.
+Having your employee benefits readily available on the intranet makes it easy to quickly lookup your max allowance for massages, eyeglasses, and other available perks.

-Keeping all your HR documents online with Document Management also ensures that employees are accessing the most up to date version of your HR documents, policies and tools, such as read confirmation, help you track and confirm which updates have been read.
+Keeping all your HR documents online with Document Management also ensures that employees are accessing the most up to date version of your HR documents, policies, and tools, such as read confirmation.
+It helps you track and confirm which updates have been read.

-Employee feedback is important in a law firm.
-We would get annual survey invites requesting our feedback, and we would go to the site, fill out our feedback and submit it back to HR.
+Employee feedback is vital in a law firm.
+We would get annual survey invites requesting our feedback, and we would go to the site, fill out our feedback, and submit it back to HR.

 The intranet allows you to create multiple surveys from within one application, which are then routed through a workflow and stored online.
-They can be tied to your intranet user login, or made anonymous.
-Randomized question banks allow you to present the employee with new questions each time they take the survey, or the same questions in a different order.
-You can even embed photos or videos at the top of the survey which make them a great tool for contests such as “who had the best Halloween costume this year?”
+They can be tied to your intranet user login or made anonymous.
+Randomized question banks allow you to present the employee with new questions each time they take the survey or the same questions in a different order.
+You can even embed photos or videos at the top of the survey, making them a great tool for contests such as “who had the best Halloween costume this year?”

 Do you have ways in which you’re using an intranet in your law firm that aren’t listed here?
 I’d love to hear them!
 Leave your comments below.